junxit/us-congress-bills-111/metadata.md

 - 2010-03-11 — Placed on the Union Calendar, Calendar No. 250.
 - 2010-03-11 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-434.
 - 2010-03-11 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-434.
+- 2010-03-18 — Considered under suspension of the rules. (consideration: CR H1619-1621)
+- 2010-03-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1769.
+- 2010-03-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-18 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2010-03-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1619-1620)
+- 2010-03-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1619-1620)